Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Public-Private paths in French elite civil servants

 These three variables provide a low-dimensional and efficient encoding of past traces and tackle the issue of the varying size of past values, but many other encodings could be motivated since these are not our parameters of interest.
 We used the cross-validation reconstruction loss criterion introduced in section \ref{sss:evaluation} to evaluate different possible values for $\varphi$ (we tried $\varphi = 0.6, 0.7, 0.8, 0.9$) and found that $\varphi=0.8$ minimized the loss.

 \textbf{Handling of boundary effects}.
 An issue is that when $t$ is low, there are not many past trace variables.
 This becomes problematic because a specificity of our setting is that we use traces both to define the population (as the starting positions we are interested in are systematically described) and as a complementary source (for all traces).
 This means that by construction, $Y_{i,T^i_{\min}} = 1$, which needs to be taken into account.
 As a solution, we ignore this first trace (setting the value to zero), and include specific covariates to handle points before any traces were found: $\textbf{1}_{\{A_{t,i}(1)=0\}}$, and $L_{t,i}\times \textbf{1}_{\{A_{t,i}(1)=0\}}$.
-A more complex handling is required when including time-sensitive coefficients, and we include instead an interaction between B-splines for age and the indicator $\textbf{1}_{\{A_{t,i}(1)=0\}}$ (see below, models 3, 4, 5 of Study 1).
+A more complex handling is required when including time-sensitive coefficients, and we include instead an interaction between B-splines for age and the indicator $\textbf{1}_{\{A_{t,i}(1)=0\}}$ (see below, models 3, 4, 5 in Section \ref{ss:study1_models}).

 \textbf{Prior distributions and convergence}.
 Results presented throughout are with non-informative, flat (improper) prior distributions.
-Other tests were performed with low-informative priors, e.g. $\mathcal{N}(0, \sigma^2)$ with $\sigma = 5$ for model 3 in study 1, with unchanged results.
-Contrary to fully unsupervised methods where the dependency on the prior choice could be higher, our setting only exhibits a small dependency, as points taken from the detailed data source are not simulated an thus reduce the relative importance played by the prior in the posterior distribution.
-We run our MCMC sampler on 5000 iterations and discard the first 200 as a burn-in period.
+Other tests were performed with low-informative priors, e.g. $\mathcal{N}(0, 5^2)$ for model 3 in Section \ref{ss:study1_models}, with unchanged results.
+Contrary to fully unsupervised methods where the dependency on the prior choice could be higher, our setting only exhibits a small dependency, as points taken from the detailed data source are not simulated and thus reduce the relative importance played by the prior in the posterior distribution.
+We run our Metropolis-within-Gibbs sampler for $5\,000$ Gibbs iterations with $M_{\text{Metropolis}}=30$ steps inside each iteration; we discard the first 200 as a burn-in period.
 Visual checks show that this is sufficient to guarantee convergence and the MCMC sampler mixes well.
-Throughout studies 1 and 2, the ESS of all parameters is above 200, and the $\hat R$ below $1.006$, indicating that the Markov chain has converged and has appropriately explored the posterior distribution.
+For all analyses, the ESS of all parameters is above 200, and the $\hat R$ is below $1.006$, indicating that the Markov chain has converged and has appropriately explored the posterior distribution.
+We repeated some analyses with $50\,000$ Gibbs iterations; these longer runs yielded similar results, confirming that the MCMC samplers have run for enough iterations.